joined/depmon/docs/development.md

 -   The native simulator for the GUI (based on [LVGL](https://lvgl.io/))
 -   The frontend React SPA served by the ESP32 which allows to configure it and get system information

+## Dependencies

+Install the Python dependencies via `pip install -r requirements.txt` (required to build docs & for the commit hooks).
+Either install them globally or in a virtual environment.
+If you use `idf.py` from the command line, you might want to install them in the IDF virtual environment, so that they are available when activating the IDF virtual environment.

 ## Simulator

 The simulator code lives in `simulator` and is used to develop the UI.
 The UI library is symlinked from the ESP folder.